aristyan/thesis_template/README.md

-# thesis_template
+# Thesis template

-Get a glimpse of my current thesis
+This repository is basically presenting my current work on my biomedical segmentation thesis project at KU Leuven.